tigerfarm/arduino/Altair101/asm/programs/README.md

 + runProcessorWait()

 Put the machine in download mode, ready to receive the assembled byte code.
-+ Set the Sense switches to zero and double flip AUX2 down.
++ Set the Sense switches to zero and flip AUX2 down.

 Upload from the laptop to the machine.
 > upload